SheltonTolbert/get_good_news/README.md

 # get_good_news

 Get Good News is an api for retrieving feel good articles from across the web.
-Currently, artiocles are sourced forom three main sites with over 50 categories in the pool!
+Currently, artiocles are sourced form three main sites with over 50 categories in the pool!

 You can access the api from my website:
 ```